Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 160 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+According to the 2021 Census, a high 62.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 160 trips per day across all routes, translating to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport